- Why Choose Us

-If the answer is yes, then you will not want a headset that goes over the top of your head or hooks around the ears and interferes with your glasses.
-A headband wearing style is the best option for you.
+If you wear glasses you will not want a headset that goes over the top of your head or hooks around the ears and interferes with your glasses.
+A headband wearing style will be the best option for you.

 Do you have hair that will get in the way?

-Narrowband focuses on just the main frequencies of the human voice, rather than across the whole range.
-Narrowband Headsets, generally output sound between 300-3400 hertz, which is more than adequate for most situations, as these are all of the frequencies that would be transmitted via a traditional phone, or mobile.
+Narrowband audio focuses on just the main frequencies of the human voice, rather than across the whole range.
+Narrowband Headsets typically output sound between 300-3400 hertz, which is more than adequate for most situations, as these are all of the frequencies that would be transmitted via a traditional phone, or mobile.
 But if you tried to play music on them it wouldn’t sound very good.
 But the benefits are that human voices will be easier to understand as you don’t have the low end mud frequencies interfering.

 Headset Integrations & Certifications

-Simply, if you use Zoom or Microsoft Team a majority of your time, get the headset that's been certified for that platform, there tends to be no or very little difference in price & you may get some added functionality on the headset specifically designed for the platform.
-If there isn’t a Zoom or MS Teams certified headset in the model you want the UC/Regular version will work just fine.
+If you use Zoom or Microsoft Teams a lot, we advise you to get the headset that's been certified for that platform.
+There tends to be no or very little difference in price and you usually get some added functionality on the headset specifically designed for the platform.
+If there isn’t a Zoom or MS Teams certified headset in the model you want, then the UC or regular version will work just fine.

 Unified Communications (UC)

-This is a term that is being thrown around a lot at the moment, but what exactly is unified communications?
+What exactly is unified communications?
 I’m glad you asked.
-It’s actually a pretty simple concept - unified communications (also seen as UC for short) is the name given to the general trend around the simplifying of communications over time.
-When you see UC in headset descriptions, it means its can have multiple devices connected, e.g. your phone & your computer.
+It’s actually a pretty simple concept.
+Unified communications is the name given to the trend around simplifying communications over time.
+When you see UC in headset descriptions, it means it can connect to multiple devices, such as your phone and your computer.

 Microsoft Teams Certified